questdb/mindsdb-tutorial/README.md

 - [Docker](https://docs.docker.com/get-docker/): To build MindsDB's image.
-- [docker-compose](https://docs.docker.com/compose/install/): To define and run our multi-container Docker application.
-It is usually installed implicitly when Docker is installed.
+- [docker-compose](https://docs.docker.com/compose/install/): To define and run our multi-container Docker application (it is usually installed implicitly when Docker is installed).
-- [MySQL](https://formulae.brew.sh/formula/mysql): To interact with QuestDB and MindsDB (`mysql -h 127.0.0.1 --port 47335 -u mindsdb -p`).
+- [MySQL](https://formulae.brew.sh/formula/mysql): The client we will use to interact with MindsDB (`mysql -h 127.0.0.1 --port 47335 -u mindsdb -p`).
-- [Make](https://www.gnu.org/software/make/): Our CLI to build/run/stop Docker images/containers:
+- [Make](https://www.gnu.org/software/make/): Our CLI to build images and run/stop containers:
   - `make build-mindsdb-image`: Uses the Dockerfile file to build MindsDB's image `mindsdb/mindsdb:questdb_tutorial`.
   - `make compose-up`: Starts the containers of our multi-container application, `questdb` and `mindsdb`.
   - `make compose-down`: Stops/prunes the containers and their volumes.

-     Note: we use external folders to make MindsDB and QuestDB's data persistent across compose-{up | down}.
+     Note: we use external folders to make MindsDB and QuestDB's data persistent across `compose-{up | down}`.
-     You can remove all persisted data and configuration executing `remove_persisted_data`.
-Doing this means that the next time you start the containers you will need to add QuestDB again as a datasource.
+     You can remove all persisted data and configuration executing `remove_persisted_data.sh`.
+Doing this means that the next time you start the containers you will need to add QuestDB as a datasource again, as well as recreate the table, upload data, and recreate your ML models.
 - [Curl](https://curl.se/download.html): To check MindsDB's release build version.

 Software repositories in case you are inclined to looking under the hood (**Give us a star!**):